projectara/greybus-spec/source/bridged_phy.rst

 .. rubric:: Footnotes

-.. [#bp] If the AP send out a request, it will automatically receive a
-         response through CPort Rx path, right?
-So, the AP need to decode the response message to see what the message is .

-.. [#bq] Yes.
-The response can be as simple as acknowledging that the
-         request was received, but a few request types may supply additional information.

-.. [#br] If the response is just acknowledging that the request was
-         received, it my be useless for AP to get this information.
-But, AP does not know whether it's a simple acknowledge or not.
-So, there will always an interrupt to notify the AP that a response messages received.
-Then AP will be busy to serve the interrupt.

-.. [#bs] We have discussed having an option for sending requests
-         without a response for cases where the sender really doesn't care.
-I am only now updating the document to reflect some other changes; I believe the no-response option will be added before this is finalized.

 .. [#bt] Each request can only set one line?
 Why cannt it set multiple
          lines with each request?